Legal Services Board: Scrutiny by the Justice Select Committee

 The LSB is subject to review and scrutiny by the Justice Select Committee.
 The committee’s role is to scrutinise the policy, administration, and spending of the Ministry of Justice (MoJ).
 As a non-departmental public body which is sponsored by the MoJ, the LSB falls under the Justice Committee’s remit.

 The LSB was invited to give oral evidence on 19 March 2013.

 In June 2016, the LSB voluntarily submitted written evidence to the committee after it had heard from The Law Society, Solicitors Regulation Authority, Bar Council and Bar Standards Board in a public hearing on regulatory independence, which the LSB attended but was not invited to contribute to.

 In November 2016, the LSB also submitted written evidence to the committee in relation to the impact of Brexit on legal services.

 In October 2020, the LSB submitted written evidence to the committee's inquiry into the future of legal aid.

 In 2020, the LSB also communicated with the committee regarding the Solicitors Qualifying Examination.

 On 22 November 2023, the committee opened a non-inquiry session on the Regulation of the legal professions.
 The LSB, along with others, submitted written evidence.
 The LSB provided oral evidence to the committee on 5 December 2023.
-The non-inquiry resulted in a letter from the Chair of the committee to the Lord Chancellor on 22 March 2024, setting out the committees recommendations.
+The non-inquiry resulted in a letter from the Chair of the committee to the Lord Chancellor on 22 March 2024, setting out the committee's recommendations.
 The Lord Chancellor replied on 8 May 2024.